Whether you’re newly engaged, celebrating a

 You may be able to schedule jewelry items at a nominal premium charge with no deductible.
 You may also have the choice of scheduling your jewelry on a replacement cost or an agreed value basis.

-If you have replacement cost coverage, your insurance company may pay the cost to repair or replace the damaged or lost property without factoring depreciation.
+If you have replacement cost coverage, your insurance company may pay the cost to repair or replace the damaged or lost property without factoring in depreciation.
 Please note that the amount paid won’t exceed the least of these amounts.

-- Replacement cost at the time of the loss
+• Replacement cost at the time of the loss

-- The amount of insurance that applies to the property as shown on the declarations page of your policy
+• The amount of insurance that applies to the property as shown on the declarations page of your policy

-Do you have any tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.

 Source: